Sony A7S III vs Zeiss ZX1

-The A7S III writes its imaging data to CFexpress or SDXC cards, while the ZX1 uses an internal SSD.
+The A7S III writes its imaging data to CFexpress (type A) or SDXC cards, while the ZX1 uses an internal SSD.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha 7S III and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |1.||Sony A7S III||Y||stereo / mono||Y||Y||full||3.2||Y||-||Y|

 |2.||Zeiss ZX1||Y||stereo / mono||-||-||-||3.1||Y||Y||Y|

 |3.||Canon R5||Y||mono / mono||Y||Y||micro||3.2||Y||-||Y|

 |6.||Leica Q Typ 116||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |12.||Sony A7 III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|